Ayllu: Historical function and organization

 How the ancient and current organizational form correspond is unclear, since Spanish chronicles do not give a precise definition of the term.

 Ayllu were self-sustaining social units that would educate their own children and farm or trade for all the food they ate, except in cases of disaster such as El Niño years when they relied on the Inca storehouse system.

 Each ayllu owned a parcel of land, and the members had reciprocal obligations to each other.

 The ayllu would often have their own wak'a, or minor god, usually embodied in a physical object such as a mountain or rock.
 "Ayullus were named for a particular person or place."

 In marriages, the woman would generally join the class and ayllu of her partner as would her children, but would inherit her land from her parents and retain her membership in her birth ayllu.
 This is how most movements of people between ayllu occurred.
 But a person could also join an ayllu by assuming the responsibility of membership.
 This included mink'a, communal work for common purposes, ayni, or work in kind for other members of the ayllu, and mit'a, a form of taxation levied by the Inca government and the Spanish Viceroyalties.

+In popular culture

+The 2025 film Dora and the Search for Sol Dorado highlights the importance of ayllu, and gives the message to be selfless and not selfish.